 My best advice to you is to spend as much time rewarding good behavior as you do punishing poor performance.

-Everyone I’ve ever met likes to know how their job (or mission) falls into the big picture.
+Everyone I’ve ever met in the Army likes to know how their job (or mission) falls into the big picture.
 Let’s face it, we all want to feel important and feel like we are contributing to something greater than ourselves.
-As leaders, we need to sit down with our followers whenever possible and explain the big picture to them.
+As leaders, we must sit down with our followers whenever possible and explain the big picture to them.

 This might not make your Soldiers EXCITED to do their mission, but at least they know WHY they are doing it.
 I hope that makes sense.

-Saying thank you has huge, positive effects with morale and performance.
-You should make it a point to say thank you at least 5-10 times a day to people who help you.
+Saying thank you has huge, positive effects with Soldier morale and performance.
+You should make it a point to say thank you at least three to five times per day to people who help you.
 Not only is it good manners, but it makes people happy to hear thank you.
 It shows that you appreciate what the other person is doing and that you notice their efforts.

-Sometimes, you need to roll up your sleeves and work with your Soldiers.
+Sometimes, you must roll up your sleeves and work with your Soldiers.
 That way, they can see you working.
 Also, it’s better to say “follow me” than go out and say “go get it done.”
 Soldiers will respect you more for this and it will improve morale too.

 No one wants to feel like a number.
 People want to know that you care about them and their well being.
 Remember, people don’t care how much you know until they know how much you care.

 As leaders, our Soldiers are always watching us.
-We need to make sure that we set a good example at all times.
+We must make sure we are always setting a good example.
 This means we need to look and act like a leader.
 We need to be professional.
 We need to do what we say and say what we do.
 Don’t ask your Soldiers to do something and you go out and do the complete opposite.
 Hold yourself to a higher standard than you hold everyone else to.

 People want to follow a strong leader.
 No one wants to follow a hypocrite, or someone who doesn’t hold themselves accountable to same standards they try to enforce on others.

-You should teach your Soldiers EXACTLY what they need to do to get promoted.
-Tell them what schools they need, when they need them, when they will be eligible for promotion and what they can do to separate themselves from their peers.
+You should teach your Soldiers EXACTLY what they need to do to get promoted to the next rank.
+Tell them what schools they need, when they need them, when they will be eligible for promotion, and what they can do to separate themselves from their peers.

 Even if it means you lose one of your superstar Soldiers for a promotion to a new unit, that’s okay.
 Your job is to help everyone be the best they can be, even if it affects you negatively.

 Communication should always flow up and down your organization.
-If your Soldiers aren’t bringing their problems to you, it’s because they don’t trust you or respect you.
+If your Soldiers aren’t bringing their problems to you, it’s because they don’t trust you or respect you as their leader.
 You need to make sure that the door is always open for your Soldiers to approach you.

-Tip # 9: Set High Standards and Be Disciplined
+# 9: Set High Standards & Be Disciplined

 Your job as a leader is to get the job done first!
 But if you can do that well, you should also schedule some fun activities such as a family day, a Commander’s Cup Challenge, a historical site visit, or something that mixes things up from time to time.